Business Development for Professional Services practices is different than it is for other types of B2B firms. How so?

 Let's look at how to get started.

-As a professional services practice, your approach to business development will be very different.
-You don’t sell, you educate and assist the business.
-You don’t “Sell”, you provide solutions to the customers problems.
+Your approach to business development for professional services will be very different.
+You don't sell, you educate and assist the business.
+You don't "Sell", you provide solutions to the customers problems.

 - Don't talk about the products you sell; talk about the problems you solve.